Who we are

 • Alan Eastman Headshot

-Alan Eastman, Chair
+Alan Eastman, Past Chair

 Alan is a retired research chemist with wide interests in science, nature, and the fine arts.
 He holds a PhD in Chemistry from the University of Utah and 39 US patents.
 Alan and his wife Vickie are the heart of the Dark Skies Field Team, a small group of friends that has been involved in aiding the applications of at least eight different national parks and monuments as Dark Sky Places.
 Alan and Vickie were jointly awarded the Dark Sky Defenders recognition at the 2019 IDA National Meeting.